-- Create positive appropriate bus behavior expectations that areclearly displayed and modeled for students.
-Greet students each day. - Continuously revisit and review bus behavior expectations throughout the year. - Maintain positive expectations for all students, at all times. - Build positive relationships with students and their families. - · Inform students that they have important responsibilities in ensuring group safety. - Give instructions in a positive manner.
+- Create positive appropriate bus behavior expectations that are clearly displayed and modeled for students. - Greet students each day. - Continuously revisit and review bus behavior expectations throughout the year. - Maintain positive expectations for all students, at all times. - Build positive relationships with students and their families. - Inform students that they have important responsibilities in ensuring group safety. - Give instructions in a positive manner.

-- Set a good example by following rules yourself-obey traffic laws, be punctual, keep a clean bus, and be courteous. - Foster a positive experience for all students riding thebus. - · Positively recognize students who display appropriate behavior on the bus. - Connect with the students on the bus by addressing the students by name and engaging in more positivethan corrective interactions. - Temporarily or permanently assign seats for all students on the bus. - Get to know students as individuals so that behaviorscan be anticipated.
+- Set a good example by following rules yourself-obey traffic laws, be punctual, keep a clean bus, and be courteous. - Foster a positive experience for all students riding thebus. - Positively recognize students who display appropriate behavior on the bus. - Connect with the students on the bus by addressing the students by name and engaging in more positivethan corrective interactions. - Temporarily or permanently assign seats for all students on the bus.